arvindkalyan/image_classifier_project/README.md

 # Description

-Creates a image pre-processing pipeline for the Oxford Flowers dataset to train VGG16 to predict the species of various flower images.
+Creates a image pre-processing pipeline to be used on the Oxford Flowers dataset.
+Then, builds a classifier using an untrained VGG network in order to train the network to predict the species of various flower images that are later fed in.